callmepunter/account-app/README.md

 [![codecov](https://codecov.io/gh/callmepunter/account-app/branch/master/graph/badge.svg)](https://codecov.io/gh/callmepunter/account-app)

 A simple spring boot demonstrator for a multi currency account.
-Basic transaction of credit/debit is supported.
+Although, REST Api is not exposed, at service layer for debit/credit transaction has been implemented.